 - Using voice to text for squeeze can be very helpful when you are on the go and need to text something important or urgent.
 Just squeeze the phone, speak your message and boom.

-Possibilities of using Edge Sense are endless.
-You just figure how you are going to enjoy it.
-While this may not be game changing in the current scenario, who knows how this is implemented in future.
+The possibilities of using Edge Sense are endless.
+You just figure out how you are going to enjoy it.
+While this may not be game-changing in the current scenario, who knows how this is implemented in the future.
 Let’s see how this one turns out.

 Edge Sense on TechRadar